ismaelocaramelo/workwithme/index.md

 ## Industries I work in the past:

-In a consultency, I work with different clients.
+In a consultancy, I work with different clients.
 My experience includes the following:

 - **Finance** (An angular app for a bank)
 - **Healthcare** (A react native app for hydration monitoring for patients at risk for dehydration/overhydration.)